MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10_2ddi_getsupportedversions.md

 ### -param *pSupportedDDIInterfaceVersions [out, optional]

 A pointer to a block of memory that receives the array of Direct3D interface versions that the driver supports.

-#### - hAdapter [in]

- A handle that identifies the graphics adapter.

 ## -returns